Centering Prayer

 Take time to pray for the concerns on your heart and to give thanks.

-Scripture Reading (Lectio Divina): the Gospel for the week (for the day find in BAS or online at https://lectionary.library.vanderbilt.edu/daily.php?year=C)
+Scripture Reading (Lectio Divina)the Gospel for the week (for the day find in BAS or online at https://lectionary.library.vanderbilt.edu/ under Daily Readings)

 I continue on my way, keeping near to our Creator and Source through it all.
 Thanks be to God.
 Amen.